This post may contain affiliate links, view our disclosure.

 - As a dip for raw vegetables, such as carrot sticks, bell pepper strips, broccoli florets, etc.

-- Stirred into soup right before serving for another layer of flavor
+- Stirred into soup right before serving for another layer of flavor (if you’re familiar with French Soupe au Pistou, it’s a similar idea to this)

-Zhoug, also transliterated schug, skhug, zhug, zoug, and zoog, is quite a bit spicier than chermoula because of the addition of hot peppers (such as jalapenos).
+Zhoug, also transliterated schug, skhug, zhug, zoug, and zoog, is quite a bit spicier than chermoula because of the addition of hot peppers (such as jalapeños).
 Also, some versions of zhug contain other spices, such as caraway and/or cardamom.

 Zhoug is originally from Yemen, but is commonly found across the Middle East.
 In Israel, zhoug is a popular condiment for street food, and is often served with hummus, falafel, and shawarma.
 (You can read more about zhoug on Wikipedia.)

+Italian pesto typically contains basil, olive oil, Parmesan cheese, garlic, and pine nuts.
 On the other hand, Moroccan chermoula uses a base of cilantro and parsley, and is flavored with warm, earthy spices like cumin, coriander, and paprika.
+Both chermoula and pesto contain olive oil and garlic.

 More Savory Sauces to Try